armanchhetri/http-server/README.md

 This is a solution to
 ["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview) on codecrafters.io.

-They have got fun challenges to practice programming and software engineering.
+They have fun challenges to practice programming and software engineering.

-As a solution to the HTTP server challenge, I tried to make a small version of net/http package of go standard library.
+As a solution to the HTTP server challenge, I tried to make a small version of the net/http package of the go standard library.

-Along the way I learned the following topics:
+Along the way, I learned the following topics:
 - HTTP protocol in depth
 - Go language features
    - Interfaces